 Another great benefit of an innerspring is its ability to circulate air beneath the surface of the mattress.
 The spring base below allows air to freely move between the spring coils and this effectively cools the sleeping surface above.

 The greatest drawback of an innerspring is its limited pressure relief.
 The top comfort layer is much smaller in depth compared to a foam and hybrid mattress.
 This limits the amount of soft cushioning and can have a negative impact on its ability to relieve pressure points and cradle body weight.
-Heavy people may struggle to find an innerspring that delivers the cushioning and support needed.
+Heavy people will struggle to find an innerspring that delivers the cushioning and support needed.

 Hybrid Mattress